fetchai/agents-aea/README.md

 The following steps are only relevant if you intend to contribute to the repository.
 They are not required for agent development.

-- Install development dependencies (skipping Lockfile creation):
+- Install development dependencies (optionally skipping Lockfile creation):

 	  pipenv install --dev --skip-lock